emmabarbier/cppcourse-brunnel/README.md

  B) A NETWORK OF NEURONS :
       Here we will see how to simulate 12 500 NEURONS interacting.
       Now the neurons have no input current (even if the user can still set one).
 But they are subject to a "background noise" which randomly sends them an input.
 This input is the same value as if they received a spike from an other neuron.
       You should also know that the network will be made of 10 000 excitatory neurons and 2 500 inhibitory neurons.
-Each neuron will receive 1 000 excitatory connexions and 250 inhibitory connexions.
+Each neuron willreceive 1 000 excitatory connexions and 250 inhibitory connexions.
       Be aware that we still have a delay when neurons send signals to eachother.
+      Also, here we will create the figure C of the Brunnel's simulation because in this program, g=5 and Vext/Vthr=2.
+      If you want to see the figure A, B and D, you just have to run the following python code on Jupyter with spikesA.gdf, spikesB.gdf, spikesD.gdf instead of spikes.gdf.

       How to proceed :
       In your terminal, go where you uploaded the files "neuron.hpp, neuron.cpp, CMakeLists.txt, network.hpp, network.cpp,